dalesgit/dalesgit.github.io/relg101-s17/101-s17-week4a-orig.md

 --

-- Jesus seeks to open people's eyes to the kingdom of God when he reads from *Isaiah 61:1-2* in Luke "The Spirit of the Lord Yahweh is upon me, for he has anointed me to bring glad tidings to the poor.
-He has sent me to proclaim liberty to captives and recovery of sight to the blind, to let the oppressed go free, and to proclaim a year of favor from Yahweh [a jubilee year]" . . . and a day of vengeance for our God . .  *Luke 4:18-19*
+- Jesus seeks to open people's eyes to the kingdom of God when he reads from Isaiah 61:1-2 in Luke "The Spirit of the Lord Yahweh is upon me, for he has anointed me to bring glad tidings to the poor.
+He has sent me to proclaim liberty to captives and recovery of sight to the blind, to let the oppressed go free, and to proclaim a year of favor from Yahweh [a jubilee year]" . . . and a day of vengeance for our God . .
+Luke 4:18-19
 - Good Samaritan = like the good Al Qaeda terrorist.
 Our social status does not determine our holiness; but our compassion—even a compassion that violates social customs re: ritual purity.
 That is what God wants.
-- *Matthew 25*: Whenever you did it to the least of my brothers and sisters you did it to me—Christ is encountered in the needy.
+- Matthew 25: Whenever you did it to the least of my brothers and sisters you did it to me—Christ is encountered in the needy.

+--

-- Prodigal Son (Who is lost, the younger or the older son?) or Workers in the Vineyard—those who worked a little get paid the same as those who worked a lot; or Unforgiving debtor. (*Luke 15-16*)
+- Prodigal Son (Who is lost, the younger or the older son?) or Workers in the Vineyard—those who worked a little get paid the same as those who worked a lot; or Unforgiving debtor.
+(Luke 15-16)

 ---